alexrivadeneira/i2wd/week5/outline.md

 </html>
 ```

+### Stretch goals:
+* Check out the ```<input>``` HTML element.
+Can you take in user text input, for example, a number of seconds for the animation?
+Check out some documentation about input [here](https://www.w3schools.com/html/html_forms.asp).
+You can use the ```.value``` property on an input element to get the user input.
+* To test it out, create an input element, give it a unique ID, query select for that ID, and then console.log the resulting element's value.

 ### End of Class
 * Submit your work for class credit.
 On your desktop, create a folder with your name.
 Put your work into that folder.
 Drag the folder into the shared folder [here](https://drive.google.com/drive/folders/15pl4yzGx6OhXQKHbW8g1cKAkvKkaJenn?usp=sharing).